VUB-HYDR/TREX/README.md

 There are three types of input data for the tool:
 * **Reference raster**

 This map is a raster .tif that represents the area of interest e.g. a catchment shape.
 All outputs will be reprojected, resampled and clipped to the exact extend of that raster.
+The reference raster must have set a projection and no data.
 This raster should have a name specified in setup file (*LAI_ProbaV_setup.txt*) and be located in the folder *reference_maps*.
 * **Extraction points**

 This map is a shapefile .shp that containts points of interest.
 Coordinates of those points will be used for deriving timeseries of LAI.
 This raster should have a name specified in the setup file ( *LAI_ProbaV_setup.txt*); be located in the folder *reference_maps* and has the same projection as the reference raster.